jhburns/3GCI/Documentation/Profile.md

 title = "Website Head Developer" email = "jburns [at] gmail.com" img = "jburns.jpg"
-weight = 1
-enable_email = true
+description = "He is dedicated to providing a good experience through this website and integration with the orientation workshop.
+His main focus is on creating, maintaining, and providing support to other memebers with the website, but he also helps with project management and the workshop." weight = 1 enable_email = true
 ```